garrett-sutton/garrett-sutton.github.io/_drafts/year-in-review.md

 * Baby talk became more and more real.
 We went back to Pawling for a baby shower.
-It was nice to get to see Grace's family, a few friends and the few that traveled from my family - Mom & Granny, Aunt Marg, Uncle Chipper, Aunt Laverne, and Uncle Marty.
+It was nice to get to see Grace's family, a few friends, and the few who traveled from my family - Mom & Granny, Aunt Marg, Uncle Chipper, Aunt Laverne, and Uncle Marty.

 ## August
 * Abbey and Nik visited for a weekend.
 * We went to a Brewers game against the Pirates.
-Though I was never a big pirates fan growing up, it felt a little weird to be rooting against them.
+Though I was never a big Pirates fan growing up, it felt a little weird to be rooting against them.
 <p align="center">
 <img src="/assets/images/brewersPiratesAug2023.jpg" alt="Go Brewers!" height="auto" width="40%">